Matei-L/Android-Laboratories/README.md

 ## Lab 7
 ### P1:
-I followed the steps described [here](https://developer.android.com/training/camera/photobasics#TaskPhotoView).
+I followed the steps described [here](https://developer.android.com/training/camerax/take-photo).
 For permission checking I used as in lab 6 the helpers.permissions package from my Bachelor's degree project.
-The steps were: checking for write external storage, preparing a temporary file for saving the image, launching camera app using an intent, getting the bitmap from the path of the now saved photo and displaying it inside an ImageView.
 #### Commits of this homework:
 * finished lab 7
 * Merge branch 'master' into lab-7
 * modified README
+* used camerax